Mexicans: Phenotypical research

-Both studies find similar trends regarding the distribution of different blood groups, with foreign blood groups being more common in the North and Western regions of Mexico, which is congruent with the findings of genetic studies that have been made in the country through the years.
-It is also observed that "A" and "B" blood groups are more common among younger volunteers whereas "AB" and "O" are more common in older ones.
-The total number of analyzed samples in the 2018 study was 271,164.
+The following table from a study published in 2018 shows the frequencies of different blood types in various Mexican regions.
+Prior to the colonial period, Mexico's Amerindian/Indigenous population only had the "O" blood type, which was also present in European colonizers.
+Blood type does not determine race or ethnicity, and it is not reliable for determining an individual's ancestry.

-A study performed in hospitals of Mexico City reported that in average 51.8% of Mexican newborns presented the congenital skin birthmark known as the Mongolian spot whilst it was absent in 48.2% of the analyzed babies.
-The Mongolian spot appears with a very high frequency (85-95%) in Asian, Native American and African children.
-The skin lesion reportedly almost always appears on South American and Mexican children who are racially Mestizos while having a very low frequency (5-10%) in Caucasian children.
-According to the Mexican Social Security Institute (IMSS) nationwide, around half of Mexican babies have the Mongolian spot.
+According to the Mexican Social Security Institute (IMSS) nationwide, around half of Mexican babies have the Mongolian spot birthmark.

 Languages

 Mexicans are linguistically diverse, with many speaking European languages as well as various Indigenous Mexican Languages.
 Spanish is spoken by approximately 92.17% of Mexicans as their first language making them the largest Spanish speaking group in the world followed by Colombia (45,273,925), Spain (41,063,259) and Argentina (40,134,425).
-Although the great majority speak Spanish de facto the second most populous language among Mexicans is English due to the regional proximity of the United States which calls for a bilingual relationship in order to conduct business and trade as well as the migration of Mexicans into that country who adopt it as a second language.
+The most numerous indigenous language spoken by Mexicans is Nahuatl, which is spoken by 1.7% of the population in Mexico over the age of 5.
+Approximately 7,364,645 Mexicans (6.1% of the population) speak an indigenous language according to the 2020 Mexican Census.
+There are also Mexicans living abroad which speak indigenous languages mostly in the United States but their number is unknown.
+Although the great majority speak Spanish, the second most populous language among Mexicans is English due to the regional proximity of the United States which calls for a bilingual relationship in order to conduct business and trade as well as the migration of Mexicans into that country who adopt it as a second language.